Factbox: Syria's rebel groups

 Unlike most other rebel formations, the group does not appear to have strong ideological leanings, though its units are mostly moderate Islamists.

-The SRF is believed to receive funding from large Gulf countries like Saudi Arabia, given that Riyadh was said to be Maarouf’s main financier.
-It has poor relations with the Islamic Front but has expressed support for the Western and Gulf-backed Supreme Military Command (SMC), the foundering successor to the leadership of the failed Free Syrian Army (FSA).
+The SRF is believed to receive funding from large Gulf countries like Saudi Arabia.
+It has poor relations with the Islamic Front but has expressed support for the SMC.

-The FSA was the original umbrella group for the rebels but was never able to form a coherent organizational structure or leadership and the SMC has faced similar challenges.

-Some analysts suggest that the SRF may be another attempt at reviving the main components of the FSA, but it still lacks the regional scope to try that, as most of its member units hail from the north.
+Some analysts suggest that the SRF may be another attempt at reviving the main components of the Free Syrian Army, but it still lacks the regional scope to try that, as most of its member units hail from the north.

 * Mujahideen Army:

-This recent formation of eight Syrian militant groups was announced early in January and almost immediately launched a campaign against ISIL, leading many observers to believe it may have been formed by Gulf Arab backers for the purpose of challenging ISIL.
+This recent formation of eight Syrian militant groups was announced early in January and almost immediately launched a campaign against ISIL, leading many observers to believe it may have been formed by Gulf Arab backers for the purpose of challenging the radical Islamist group.

-The group, which claims to have 5,000 members, is seen as moderately Islamist.
+The Mujahideen Army, which claims to have 5,000 members, is seen as moderately Islamist.
 Most of the factions that joined the Mujahideen Army are relatively minor and little is known about the group so far.

 However, this new group, along with the Syrian Revolutionaries’ Front, spearheaded the campaign against ISIL that has broken out in many opposition-held parts of northern and eastern Syria.